 Looking for a delicious potato side dish that can be made quickly?
 This easy Funeral Potatoes recipe is perfect!
-Potatoes in a creamy sauce topped with buttery corn flakes cereal and then baked until hot and bubbly– great for any occasion and always such a huge hit!
+Cheesy potatoes in a creamy sauce topped with a buttery cornflake topping and then baked until hot and bubbly– great for Thanksgiving, Christmas or any occasion.

 I know, funeral potatoes is such a weird name!
-They are called this because it’s a very easy side dish to make and feed a lot of people, like at a funeral dinner.
+This cheesy potato casserole is called this because it’s a very easy side dish to make and feed a lot of people, like at funeral luncheons or dinners.
 If that name is too odd to you, call them party potatoes or picnic potatoes.

-Whatever you choose to call it, this Easy Funeral Potatoes Recipe is so delicious, you’ll be making it for a 4th of July picnic, Thanksgiving dinner, potlucks, Christmas dinner, back yard barbecues, and Easter dinner.
+Whatever you choose to call it, this Easy Funeral Potatoes Recipe is so delicious, you’ll be making it for all your family gatherings.
+This casserole dish is perfect for a 4th of July picnic, Thanksgiving dinner, potlucks, Christmas dinner, back yard barbecues, and Easter dinner.
 It really is a great dish for any occasion!

 Here’s what you’ll need to make this Easy Funeral Potatoes Recipe (the exact measurements and full recipe instructions are below in the printable recipe card):